JerryYan97/Undergraduate_GraduationProjectAndThesis/README.md

 This is the link to The video of the whole process of running this project. https://youtu.be/78Wc4PMUq9g

-This is the link to my Thesis paper, but it is in Chinese. https://drive.google.com/file/d/1HXcogJHqvxQdYtrKJ8dJ7tCXqRyF0G15/view?usp=sharing
+This is the link to my Thesis paper.
+The main part of it is in Chinese, but the there is an English abstract in it. https://drive.google.com/file/d/1HXcogJHqvxQdYtrKJ8dJ7tCXqRyF0G15/view?usp=sharing

 This project's login, data collection and data display parts are based on a Node.js Server written by myself.
 You can find it in the folder of NodejsServer located at this level.